rkoschmitzky/monokel/README.md

 ### The build step
 To run an event loop that listens from within a docker container we have to set up and build the actual docker-compose file first.

 Monokel provides a build script that creates everything the resulting compose file needs to set up the final service.
-The script itself can be used without requiring any depdendencies.
+The script itself can be used without requiring any dependencies.
 There are several components you can optionally provide and a mandatory python file we call the "config".

 ### The (python) config
 The idea of the config file is to provide a single entry point for the event loop that will eventually run within the docker container.
 It defines what [Observer](https://pythonhosted.org/watchdog/api.html#module-watchdog.observers) to run and which [eventhandlers](https://pythonhosted.org/watchdog/api.html#module-watchdog.events) to schedule for given paths.